NextFaze/dev-fun/README.md

 ## Kotlin `stdlib` Conflict
-DevFun was compiled using Kotlin 1.1.2-3.
-It will work with 1.1.2-2, 1.1.2, and should work with 1.1.1.
+DevFun was compiled using Kotlin 1.1.51.
-*Earlier versions of Kotlin are completely untested and unsupported (this is unlikely to change).*
+*Earlier versions of Kotlin are largely untested and unsupported (this is unlikely to change unless explicitly requested).*

-**Note: Kotlin 1.1.2-4 has KAPT3 issues**

-However, if you receive a dependency conflict error such as:
+Thus if you receive a dependency conflict error such as:
 `Error: Conflict with dependency 'org.jetbrains.kotlin:kotlin-stdlib' in project ':app'.
 Resolved versions for app (1.1.2-3) and test app (1.1.1) differ.
 See http://g.co/androidstudio/app-test-app-conflict for details.`
 The simplest resolution is updating your Kotlin version to match.